-Marina is a current short-term artist-in-residence at the New Harmony Clay Project.
-During the month she is in New Harmony, she will continue to investigate the relationships between humans and different kinds of animals that live in close proximity to us, such as animal companions, animals used for food, and animals that are considered pests.
+Marina was a short-term artist-in-residence at the New Harmony Clay Project.
+During the month she was in New Harmony, she continued to investigate the relationships between humans and different kinds of animals that live in close proximity to us, such as animal companions, animals used for food, and animals that are considered pests.

 Marina is interested in exploring alternative ideas and techniques as they relate to animal representations, and working in a new environment and context of developing a new body of work.
-Although she is only here for a short time, we’re happy to have her presence and ideas in the studio!
+Although she was only here for a short time, we were happy to have her presence and ideas in the studio!